input-output-hk/cardano-sl/docs/proposals/shorter-addr-single-root.md

 * We validate `Z` indeed signed `A`, `B` by checking signature `C` that it is indeed signature of `A`, `B` made by `Z`
    - => We have `Verify_aggregated` function

-Similarly to sultion 1, we provide no reasoning of how good is the approach.
+Similarly to solution 1, we provide no reasoning of how good is the approach.
 But given size of signature for eliptic curve schemes, we can fit into 32 bytes for `C`.

 ### Other solutions